itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

          wget https://raw.githubusercontent.com/itiligent/Raspi-Things/main/shrink-ubuntu.sh -O shrink-ubuntu.sh && chmod +x shrink-ubuntu.sh
          sudo ./shrink-ubuntu.sh IMAGENAME

+10. Some models of generic USB to SATA adapters can have issues.
+If your SSD will boot from a USB2 port, but not a USB3 port, continue wth the steps below.
+   (be patient with USB3 booting, the Raspi bootloader can take up to 2 mins to cycle through all possible modes in ome cases.)

 10. Reconnect the USB SSD to a USB2 port and power up the Raspi.
 Ubuntu should now boot up.